rashane-murray/one-stop/README.md

 ## Pages

-The app loads with the `WelcomePage` where the user will signup,sigin or login through Facebook or Google+.
-Once the user is authenticated, the app will load with the `MainPage` which is set to be the `TabsPage` as the default.
+The app loads with the `WelcomePage` where the user will register or login.
+Once the user is authenticated, the app will load with the `MainPage` which is set to be the `TabsPage` as the default, displaying recent visits, search and settings.

-The entry and main pages can be configured easily by updating the corresponding variables in [src/pages/pages.ts](https://github.com/driftyco/ionic-starter-super/blob/master/src/pages/pages.ts).
+The entry and main pages can be configured easily by updating the corresponding variables in `src/pages/pages.ts`

-Please read the [Pages](https://github.com/driftyco/ionic-starter-super/tree/master/src/pages) readme, and the readme for each page in the source for more documentation on each.
+Please read the readme for each page in the source for more documentation on each.

 ## Usage

 You can easily navigate through the apps pages to test its functionality and user experience by tapping on respective locations and input from your ios/android/windows keyboard.

 ## Providers

-One-Stop comes with some basic implementations of common providers.
+One-Stop comes with some basic implementations of common providers:

 ### User